Bharath2317/Project-3-PDF-Template/README.md

-# What is tis app?
+# What is tis project?
 This  app generates a PDF template